Mlorism/TestX/README.md

 # TestX
-Simple application to test how to write using MVVM pattern.
+Simple application to test how to work with MVVM pattern and MahApps.Metro UI elements.